ianstormtaylor/slate/docs/reference/slate/inline.md

 `Inline.create(properties: Object) => Inline`

-Create an inline from a plain Javascript object of `properties`.
+Create an inline from a plain JavaScript object of `properties`.

 ### `Inline.createList`

 `Inline.createList(array: Array) => List`

-Create a list of inline nodes from a plain Javascript `array`.
+Create a list of inline nodes from a plain JavaScript `array`.

 ### `Inline.fromJSON`